MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/running-infverif-from-the-command-line.md

         Validates all include/needs directives against
         the product definition in the ias file.

+/recurse
+        Pass a wildcard match instead of a specific INF name (*.inf) and iterate recursively.

 <files>
         A space-separated list of INF files to analyze.
         Wildcards (*) may be used.